 Post spine surgery and hematogenous.
 Usually needle users are the biggest risks: IDDM, hemodialysis and IVDA.

 Bladder infections spread by way of Batson's (Shazam!) plexus to the LS spine, or so they say.
-I have seen multiple times.
+I have seen this multiple times.

 And evidently the diagnosis is missed more than half the time at presentation (PubMed).
 I guess there is a reason it the most common infection to lead to a lawsuit, or so I have been told.